Sleeping Beauty: Why Slumber is Crucial for Good Skin

 4. Sleep = More Glow

 When you cut back on sleep, your complexion will start to look lacklustre, pale and lifeless.
-While you snooze, the body boosts blood flow to the skin, which means you wake up to a healthy rosy glow.
+While you snooze, the body boosts blood flow to the skin, which means you wake up to a healthy rosy glow and great skin that your friends will all envy.

 5. Sleep = Brighter Eyes